jedjoud10/VoxelTerrainGenerator/README.md

   *  Supports vertex merging and custom materials
   *  Supports custom per vertex ambient occlusion and UV pass-through data
   *  Async Collision Baking using the job system and PhysX
-  *  Custom skirts system for meshes with different resolution to avoid gaps between chunks
+  *  Custom skirts system for meshes with different resolution to avoid gaps between chunks (kinda works)
-  *  Fully parallel, runs under 6ms for a 64x64x64 mesh on my machine for 8 threads
 * Terrain editing using duplicate octree
-  * Supports "dynamic" edits which are applied on a global scale (non-destructive)
+  * Supports dynamic edits which are applied on a global scale (non-destructive)
-  * Supports "voxel" edits which are applied on a local voxel-to-voxel scale
+  * Supports voxel edits which are applied on a local voxel-to-voxel scale
+  * Callback for voxel edits to detect how much volume was added/removed for each material type
-  * Custom "frame" limit to limit number of in-flight meshing jobs to reduce latency
+  * Custom frame limit to limit number of in-flight meshing jobs to reduce latency
 * GPU Based Prop Generation
   * Avoids unecessary CPU callbacks
   * Uses density and surface data to generate props
   * Multiple prop "variants" supported
-  * Uses the GPU for indirect instanced rendering directly without CPU callback
+  * Uses the GPU for indirect instanced rendering directly
   * Uses billboard system for props that are further away
     * Billboard captures are done automatically at the start of the frame
     * Makes use of albedo, mask, and normal map data to create billboards procedurally